ODurcain/Hedral/README.md

 | ------ | ----- | ----- |
 |    4   |   4   |   4   |

-3. Select the axis in which you want the mesh rotated from the drop down menu (sample done with X).
-4. Press the “Scale” button.
+3. Press the “Scale” button.
-5. The output will be the new coordinates of the mesh after scaling:
+4. The output will be the new coordinates of the mesh after scaling:

 `{"scaled_mesh":[[4,8,12],[16,20,24],[28,32,36]]}`